libraab/NetPractice/README.md

 ![level8goal](https://user-images.githubusercontent.com/81954460/155988832-2d298295-ceeb-4ef5-a41f-424038965d61.png)
 I start by filling the ip's for the devices on the left, then the devices on the right, if you wonder why I choose ip's ending with 17 and 18, here's why;

-(the mask for the devices on the left is 255.255.255.240 and by doing the substraction (255 - 240) = 15, I know that I have a range of 15 ip's, so I try not to interfere with this range, since I put this ip 134.125.140.1 I know that the next 15 ones are taken by this subnet, so that means from 134.125.140.1 to 134.125.140.15 is taken and the following (134.125.140.16) is usually taken by the broadcast).
+(the mask for the devices on the left is 255.255.255.240 and by doing the substraction (255 - 240) = 15, I know that I have a range of 15 ip's, so I try not to interfere with this range, so that means ip's from 134.125.140.1 to 134.125.140.15 are taken and the following one (134.125.140.16) is usually taken by the broadcast).

 If you go on an IP calculator (just google it) and put the network address and the mask if gives you a range of assignable IP specific to this network.